 But there is also research that links smoking to an increased risk of type 2 diabetes .

-8. Adopt a low glycemic-index diet
+8. Adopt a low GI (glycemic index) diet

-Low GI diets focus on foods which are more slowly converted into energy by the body.
-They can help to make blood glucose levels more stable and is, therefore, beneficial in preventing and controlling diabetes.
+Low GI diets focus on foods that are more slowly converted into energy by the body.
+They can help to make blood glucose levels more stable and, therefore, beneficial in preventing and controlling diabetes.

 If you’re interested in researching other specific diet plans, these have been known to decrease your risk of type 2 diabetes:

 Unsweetened tea, coffee, or herbal drinks can also help in reducing your risk of diabetes.
 These drinks contain antioxidants that help to reduce your blood sugar levels.
 Green tea is particularly beneficial as it has a unique antioxidant called epigallocatechin gallate that isn’t found in most other drinks .

-Physicians Committee for Responsible Medicine (2017).
-Does Sugar Cause Diabetes? [online] Available at: <https://www.pcrm.org/news/blog/does-sugar-cause-diabetes [Accessed 16/06/20].
+- Physicians Committee for Responsible Medicine.
+2022.
+Does Sugar Cause Diabetes?. [online] Available at: <https://www.pcrm.org/news/blog/does-sugar-cause-diabetes> [Accessed 6 June 2022].

-Dempsey, P. et al. (2016).
-Sitting Less and Moving More: Improved Glycaemic Control for Type 2 Diabetes Prevention and Management. [online] Available at: https://pubmed.ncbi.nlm.nih.gov/27699700/ [Accessed: 16/06/20].
+- Dempsey, P., Owen, N., Yates, T., Kingwell, B. and Dunstan, D., 2016.
+Sitting Less and Moving More: Improved Glycaemic Control for Type 2 Diabetes Prevention and Management.
+Current Diabetes Reports, 16(11).